maksimgm/engineering_blog/setting_up_an_express_server.md

 Before you read any furthur make sure you have Node [installed on you computer.](https://nodejs.org/en/).

 Once, Node is installed, let's install some Node packages.
-NPM is a package manager for Javascript whihc is automatically installed with the Node environment.
-In order to access certain packages we will first inittalize npm in our environment
+NPM is a package manager for Javascript which is automatically installed with the Node environment.
+In order to access certain packages we will first initialize npm in our environment

 	$ npm init